pearsonkyle/Nbody-AI/Retrieval.md

 The residuals of a linear fit are used to search for perturbations in the orbit that might indicate the presence of another planet

 ```
-python nl_fit.py -i transittimes.txt -ms 1.0 -m1 34.2
+python nl_fit.py -i transittimes.txt -ms 1.12 -m1 3000
 ```
 The transit times are modeled for WASP-18 b using an N-body simulation.
-The Bayesian evidence for a non-linear ephemeris is larger than a linear ephemeris contradicting the ttv analysis in the recent publication in [Shporer 2018](https://arxiv.org/abs/1811.06020)
+The Bayesian evidence for a non-linear ephemeris is larger than a linear ephemeris suggesting our model with an 3 planets is a better fit than a 2 body system.

 ![](figures/wasp18_ttv_fit.png)